lh9171338/Astar/README.md

 # 1. Introduction
->>This package can plan path by A star algorithm.
+>>This depository is a A star algorithm ROS package.

 # 2. Usage
 ## 2.1 Subscribed Topics